Pottery RESIDENCY — Q&A & Practical Information

 Arrival with car

-Car rental is around 500eur/month and it is best to rent the car from RIGA AIRPORT.
+It is best to rent the car from RIGA AIRPORT.
 You will not find rental cars in the small towns such as BAUSKA.

 By car: please simply enter LAIMA CERAMICS in google and follow through with your navigation app (Waze or google maps).